-In a good year elderflowers start to appear in May, however this year it was early June.
 Wait until the blooms are full, creamy coloured and full of scent (they’re especially heady when picked in the evening).
-As with any type of foraging, avoid collecting the flowers if they’re growing close to a busy road as they’re more likely to pick up pollution.
+As with any type of foraging, avoid collecting the flowers if they’re growing close to a busy road as they’re more likely to pick up pollution and don’t pick all the flowers.
+Take a few from different branches, leaving the rest to develop into berries that can be made into a winter tonic in the form of Elderberry syrup.

 If you spot the blossom but don’t have time to make the cordial (or jam, or whatever you’d like them for), you can freeze the heads.

-20 heads of elderflower
+25 heads of Elderflower

 Method